bjango/Bjango-Templates/Help/Icon Sizes.md

 # Platform icon sizes

 A comprehensive list of app icon sizes, including their screen pixel densities, uses and how they may be masked is below.
+The information below is intended to cover the latest platform release version, and older icon sizes, if that is considered the current best practice.
+I will do my best to keep everything up to date, but please also consult the vendor’s documentation if you have any concerns.

 This is a living document, so please [get in touch](https://https://twitter.com/marcedwards/) if you notice any errors.

 ### Apple iOSScreen pixel densities: 1×, 2×, 3×.
 Masked: Yes (rounded rectangle-like).